 First things first, depending on what you’re earning it might be a good idea to start working under your own limited company.
 To many this might seem like overkill for the level of work they’re doing, but there are plenty of good reasons to form a limited company.

 If you’re bringing in around £20,000 a year, with £2,000 annual expenses, you may find your own accountant pays for itself.
-We’ve got a great article about how to set up your own limited company that shows just how easy it can be – or you can download this guide to read at your convenience.
+We’ve got a great article about how to set up your own limited company that shows just how easy it can be.

 This is simultaneously the most enjoyable and irritating part of doing your accounts.
 While it’s great to recoup some of your costs, there are also loads of rules about what is and isn’t acceptable.